This post may contain affiliate links from products and services we love and trust.

 Did this post give you some clarity about which macro lens for food photography you might get next?
 Let me know which macro lens you’re going to go for!

-Two Loves Studio was not paid to write this post, however it does contain affiliate links.
-If you purchase a item from an affiliate link, Two Loves Studio does get a commission on the sale which goes towards continuing to provide awesome content.
+Two Loves Studio was not paid to write this post, however, it does contain affiliate links.
+If you purchase an item from an affiliate link, Two Loves Studio does get a commission on the sale which goes towards continuing to provide awesome content.
 Only affiliates for products/services I believe in and that align with my values appear on this site.